-This IPCC Child Safeguarding Statement will be reviewed if there has been a material change in any of the issues to which it refers.
+This IPCC Child Safeguarding Statement will be reviewed every two years, or sooner if there has been a material change in any of the issues to which it refers.
 Records will be kept of the changes made and copies of previous Statements will be kept on file.
 This will be a priority of the Designated Liaison Person (Ms Nuala Madigan, IPCC CEO).
 See further information in section 5 of this document.